0xsequence/sequence-unreal/README.md

 void Version(int64 chainID, TSuccessCallback<FVersion> OnSuccess, FFailureCallback OnFailure);

 /*
-Used to get the runtime status of the sequence app
+Used to get the runtime status of the Chain
 @param ChainId, the chainId you wish to use

 OnSuccess returns runtime data